 The type of rewards structure that’s right for you will depend on your spending habits.
 If you know you spend mostly in one category, you could find that a tiered rewards card that prioritizes that category is the right fit.
 But if your spending doesn’t align with the highest rewards categories, fixed rewards may pay off more.

-For example, it may offer 3% cash back on purchases up to a certain dollar value, then only offer 1% once the cardholder hits that amount.
+For example, a card may offer 3% cash back on purchases up to a certain dollar value, then only offer 1% once the cardholder hits that amount.

-If you’re between two cards, the one with the higher cap — or better yet, no cap at all — could help you determine which one will win out.
+If you’re choosing between two cards, the one with the higher cap — or better yet, no cap at all — could help you determine which one is the better option.

 Guide to Choosing the Best Rewards Credit Card for You